-- Does the app allow usage of password management tool?
+- Check the app is allowing usage of a password management tool?

-- Does the password management work properly with the app?
+- Check if password management works properly with the app?

-- Does the password manager secure enough to store the password?
+- Check if the password manager is secure enough to store the password?

 Password Test Case Guidelines

-Each web app should have some guidelines on the choice of password user should have for better security.
+Each web app should have some guidelines on the choice of password users should have for better security.
 So make sure you consider the following test scenarios.

-- Does the app have some guidelines for password strength?
+- Check is the app have some guidelines for password strength?

-- Does the app tell you which characters are allowed?
+- Check is the app informs you which characters are allowed and which are not?